Fopuy/cvbuilder/README.md

-todolistyt.pages.dev
-live page is above
+this is the live page : https://todolistyt.pages.dev/

 # React + Vite